 You can generally choose to pay for life cover with either:

-- level premiums — charge a higher premium at the start of the policy, but changes to cost aren't based on your age so increases generally happen more slowly over time
+- variable premiums (previously known as 'level premiums')— charge a higher premium at the start of the policy, but changes to the cost aren't based on your age, so increases generally happen more slowly over time.

-Your choice of stepped or level premiums has an impact on how much your premiums will cost now and in the future.
+Your choice of variable age-stepped or variable premiums has an impact on how much your premiums will cost now and in the future.

 Regardless of which way you choose to pay for your cover, premiums are not guaranteed and may change annually.
 Speak to your insurer or read the PDS for more information.